zhuoqunw/SI507-Final-Project/README.md

 ## Acknowledgments

-* Professor Bobby Madamanchi and the instruction team of SI 507 in fall 2020, whose code examples helped form the basis of this project, especially the web scrping part
+* Professor Bobby Madamanchi and the instruction team of SI 507 in fall 2020, whose code examples helped form the basis of this project, especially the web scraping part

 ## To my special little friend